pedrosancao/wordimpress-bootstrap/README.md

 Copy ".env.example" to ".env" and adjust the properties.

-To compile templates, Sass and copy media once run `php compile.php`.
+Install composer packages: `composer install`.

-To compile then watch for changes add `-w` parameter: `php compile.php -w`.
+To compile templates, Sass and copy media once run `composer run-script compile` and to keep watching for changes `composer run-script watch`.

-The parameter `-m` add compression (currently only Sass has support).
+To compile all minifying the generated CSS use `composer run-script prod`.

 ## To do list